Same-sex marriage in Thailand: Marriage Equality Act

 Ahead of the law's implementation, Bangkok Pride leader Ann Chumaporn stated that the organisation would work with the Bangkok Metropolitan Administration to organise a mass wedding ceremony on 23 January 2025, with the goal of having 1,448 same-sex couples participate, symbolising the Civil and Commercial Code section amended by the Marriage Equality Act.
 Activists also urged communities in other provinces to organize similar mass wedding ceremonies.
 Prime Minister Shinawatra invited several same-sex couples to the Government House to celebrate their marriages, writing on Instagram: "January 23, 2025 will be the day we all make history together, the love of everyone is legally recognised with honour and dignity."
 According to the Ministry of Interior, more than 1,754 same-sex couples married on the first day of legalization, with about 650 in Bangkok.

-On 19 May 2025, the King and the Queen of Thailand officiated the first-ever royally-sponsored wedding ceremony of a same-sex couple.
-Earlier, on 1 February 2025, the King and the Queen presented a bouquet and gifts to the couple in celebration of their marriage registration.
+On 19 May 2025, King Vajiralongkorn and Queen Suthida officiated at the first-ever royally-sponsored wedding ceremony of a same-sex couple.
+Previously, they had presented a bouquet and gifts to the couple in celebration of their marriage registration on 1 February 2025.

+Statistics

+By January 2026, 26,287 same-sex couples had married in Thailand, accounting for about 10% of all marriages.
+24% of same-sex marriages were between male couples, while the remaining 76% were between lesbian couples.